 Spain, Andorra, and Canary IslandsAppointment Book your appointment online

 Barcelona - Consulate of Canada

-For emergency assistance after hours, call the Embassy of Canada in Madrid and follow the instructions.
-You may also make a collect call to the Emergency Watch and Response Centre in Ottawa at 613-996-8885.
+For emergency consular assistance, call the Embassy of Canada in Madrid and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.